The Insiders' Guide to the Alexander Technique

 Carrington, Walter, and Sean Carey.
 1992.
 Explaining the Alexander Technique: The Writings of F. Matthias Alexander.
 London: The Sheildrake Press.

 Dart, Raymond A., 1996.
 Skill and Poise.
 Ed.
 Alexander Murray.
-London: STAT Books
+London: STAT Books.

 Hodgson, Percival.
 1958.
 Motion Study and Violin Bowing.
 Urbana: American String Teachers Association.

-Books on Raymond Dart and the Alexander Technique available from STAT Books:
+Books on Raymond Dart and the Alexander Technique

 More information on Raymond Dart and the Alexander Technique

-Back to The Insiders' Guide to the Alexander Technique
+Back to: Alexander Technique: The Insiders’ Guide

-The Insiders' Guide to the Alexander Technique
+Alexander Technique: The Insiders’ Guide

-Web site maintained by Marian Goldberg
+Web site maintained by Marian Goldberg, MSTAT

 Alexander Technique Center of Washington, D.C.

-e-mail:
+e-mail: info@alexandercenter.com